gsato-git/Final-Project/index.md

 ### midHolocene
 As we see in the piControl outputs, the number of El Nino events increase from Nino1+2 to Nino4 (621, 674, 711, 764, respectively).
-All of indices show decreased number of El Nino events in the midHolocene.
+All of indices show decreased number of El Nino events in the mid-Holocene.

+Fig 5 shows the linear regression analysis between each index and the global SST anomalies in the mid-Holocene.
+Comparing the regression of El Nino to La Nina, the area of pronounced positive correlation along the equator is meridionally shrinked in the regression of La Nina in all indices.
+Zonally, however, the latter one is more extensive than the former one.
+In El Nino plots, there are strong positive correlations (r >=0.5 or <=-0.5) in the South Pacific, west coast of the North America, and Indian Ocean, while negative correlation in the North Pacific, the Maritime continent, and the SPCZ zone.
+From La Nina plots, we can see the similar charactersitics, but it is less clear.

 ## Disussion